maeeast/covid-tracker/README.md

 * **🔎 Country Zoom on the map on selection 🔍**

     This task involved setting up a semantic-ui dropdown menu and then coordinating that fuctionality with clicks from the Country table list.
 It took a little bit of digging to get the dropdown to update but I think the final result is well worth it.

+    * **📈 Statistics buttons updating the graph 📈**

+    Another task that was a bit of a struggle was getting the line graph to toggle between the active cases, recovered, and death data.

 ### Thanks for stopping by!
 You can see this project live at https://www.jennifermaher.me/covid-tracker